Quantum Filtering and Stabilization of Dissipative Quantum Systems via Augmented Neural Ordinary Differential Equations: Quantum Neural ODE

 \subsubsection{Validation}

-After training, the model is evaluated on two different test datasets: within-distribution (WD) testing and out-of-distribution (OOD) testing and with different perturbations in the initial qubit state.
+After training, the model is evaluated on two different test datasets: within-distribution (WD) testing and out-of-distribution (OOD) testing, with different perturbations in the initial qubit state.
 The WD test set consists of qubit trajectories generated using parameter ranges similar to the training set, while the OOD test set includes trajectories with parameter values extended beyond the training distribution, testing the model's ability to generalize to new conditions.

-For each test trajectory, we compute the predicted state evolution using the trained Neural ODE model and compare it with the numerically simulated ground truth, i.e., predicted trajectories \((\hat{x}(t), \hat{y}(t), \hat{z}(t))\) are compared against the true trajectories \((x(t), y(t), z(t))\) over time.
-We visualize the predicted and true quantum state evolution to analyze the model's performance further.
+For each test trajectory, we visualize the predicted and true quantum state evolution to analyze the model's performance further.
 Our results indicate that the model achieves an MSE of less than $1 \times 10^{-3}$ on WD test cases, and $1 \times 10^{-2}$ on OOD tests, demonstrating precise estimation within the training distribution.
+The complete process for the data generation, training, and evaluation workflow of AQNODE is summarized in Algorithm 1.